90zlaya/space-prospection/readme.rst

 Release Information
 *******************

-This repo contains in-development code for future releases.
+This repo contains in-development code.
 Note that there may be some bugs and unfixed code.

 *******************
 Server Requirements